-Recommendation 11: Building capacity and expertise for ESG issues.
-Regulators should analyse the gaps in capacity and expertise with regard to ESG-related issues mentioned in the above recommendations and consider targeted capacity building to address these gaps.
+Recommendation 10: Building capacity and expertise for ESG issues.
+Regulators should analyze the gaps in capacity and expertise with regard to ESG-related issues mentioned in the above recommendations and consider targeted capacity building to address these gaps.
 Regulators should also have appropriate monitoring mechanisms in place to encourage application of these recommendations.

-Recommendation 11 refers to building capacity of regulators and market participants with regard to ESG-related issues.
+Recommendation 10 refers to building capacity of regulators and market participants with regard to ESG-related issues.
 As described above, the GEMC survey results signal the lack of understanding and awareness of sustainable finance issues amongst regulators and market participants as an impediment for developing sustainable finance markets.
-Regulators should work to build an understanding of the impact of ESG investment on long-term financial performance and its social or environmental impacts alongside their financial returns.
+Regulators should work to build an understanding of the impact of the integration of ESG-specific issues on long-term financial performance and its social or environmental impacts alongside their financial returns.

 In addition, regulators should have mechanisms to monitor implementation of the recommendations in this report.
-This Recommendation would help market participants understand the importance of ESG investment and develop the supply of the sustainable instruments and the demand from retail investors and institutional investors in emerging markets.
+This includes the integration of ESG issues in regulatory risk assessments and supervisory approaches.
+This Recommendation would also help market participants understand the importance of the integration of ESG-specific issues and develop the supply of the sustainable instruments and the demand from retail investors and institutional investors in emerging markets.